-Comparison or benchmarking of EPD data is only possible, if all compared data sets are calculating following EN 15804, the same programme specific PCR-rules or other additional rules.
+Comparison or benchmarking of EPD data is only possible, if all compared data sets are calculating following EN 15804 in the same version, the same programme specific PCR-rules or other additional rules.
 The same backround data sources and software versions must be applied.
 Moreover, the context of the function in the building or product specific features of performance must be considered.